dmanchester/approachminder/README.md

 ![UAL539 on approach to KSFO Runway 28L.](images/ual539.png)

 The still frame shows the result of analyzing ADS-B data from 4 December 2022.
 (In a strict sense, the data was not "live": it was loaded from a file.
-However, it was judged to be a suitable approximation of live data, as it was gathered _after_ the data that underpins the approach models used.
+However, it was judged to be a suitable approximation of live data, as it was gathered after the data that underpins the approach models used.
 Also, the ApproachMinder analysis for a given point in time did not access future data.)

 The aircraft shown is United Airlines Flight 539 (UAL539).
 As highlighted in orange on the dashboard, **ApproachMinder examined the aircraft's trajectory against ApproachMinder's statistical models and correctly inferred that the aircraft is on approach to Runway 28L at KSFO.**

-Further, **ApproachMinder has calculated that:**
+Further, **ApproachMinder calculated that:**

 * 3,997 meters remain to the runway's threshold;
 * UAL539's current position deviates 11 meters vertically and 9 meters horizontally from a statistical mean of historical aircraft positions at that point in the approach; and